rkuma183/wilsonmar.github.io/_posts/2016-03-27-accelerated-mobile-pages.md

 PROTIP: A recent innovation (from the geniuses at Google) enables websites to load nearly instantly even on mobile devices with slow connections.

+This means that visitors will be more engaged, and thus buy more, etc.

 ## Official sites about AMP

    * <a target="_blank" rel="amphtml" href="https://github.com/ampproject/amphtml">